John Brantley

-John Brantley, IV (born March 3, 1989) is a former American football quarterback.
+John Brantley, IV (born March 3, 1989) is an American former football quarterback.
 He played college football at Florida from 2008 to 2011.
-He was signed by the Baltimore Ravens after going undrafted in the 2012 NFL Draft but was released before the start of the season.
+He was signed by the Baltimore Ravens after going undrafted in the 2012 NFL draft but was released before the start of the season.

 Brantley has family connections to the University of Florida.
 His father, John Brantley, III, also played quarterback there in the late 1970s and his uncle, Scot Brantley, played linebacker for the Gators and went on to the NFL.

-High school career
+Early life

 Brantley attended Trinity Catholic High School in Ocala, Florida.

 As a sophomore, Brantley threw for 1,201 yards, 17 touchdowns and one interception, while sharing time with senior Seth Varnadore.
 During his junior season, he threw for 2,835 yards, 41 touchdowns and five interceptions, leading Trinity Catholic to the Florida Class 2B state title.
 Brantley finished his high school career with an FHSAA record 99 touchdown passes, breaking the previous state mark of 98, held by Tim Tebow.
 Following his high school career, Brantley was invited to play in the 2007 U.S. Army All-American Bowl.

 Brantley was chosen as the 2006 Gatorade National Player of the Year for football and was judged a four star recruit by Scout.com.